bond00729/takehome/README.md

 - create and update
 - go to shortened link

-An html report of the load test is stored in `/artillery/reports`
+An html report of the load test is saved to `/artillery`

 ## Running the API via docker-compose